-clients' sensitive data, using complex encryption processes, for

-That’s what we help many companies to achieve vulnerabilities and promoting better development practices) and what we
+clients' sensitive data, using complex encryption processes, for example.
+That’s what we help many companies to achieve (discovering vulnerabilities and promoting better development practices) and what we

 Inside or outside the cave, your security will depend on your armor, weapons and skills.
 We can help you, and the community can help you improve your security.
 Leave the cave voluntarily (do not wait to be taken out like the banks).
 It’ll reflect confidence, strength and transparency to your followers, clients or stakeholders.
 Later, you’ll even be able to generate, facilitate contributions to the community.
 Just contact us!

 P.S.
 Take a look at our code here!